 If you hold down the arrow keys, you can preview the animation; depending on how complex your animation is, “previewing” might be exactly the same as viewing the final animation, if the frames render as fast as real-time.
 (Even if they don’t, holding down the right arrow key should still give you a good sense of the mechanics of the animation in time.)

-If you want to see the full animation played back at it’s true frame rate, hit the key “a” on your keyboard, and you should see some text appear in your terminal, noting that the frames of the animation are being saved to disk.
+If you want to see the full animation played back at it’s true frame rate regardless of how intensive the rendering is, hit the key “a” on your keyboard, and you should see some text appear in your terminal, noting that the frames of the animation are being saved to disk.
 When it finishes (it’ll say something like

 Here’re all the frames of that animation (a circle moving across the frame, and changing colors):